CalvinMagezi/praxis-ai-core/README.md

 Praxis AI is an ongoing project with plans for continuous improvement and expansion.
 Future developments may include:

 - Integration with more AI models and services
-- Enhanced web search and information retrieval capabilities
+- Further enhancements to web search and information retrieval capabilities
 - A web-based user interface for broader accessibility
 - Collaborative features for team-based problem-solving
 - Expanded tool integrations for more diverse task handling